-Prior to its dissolution, the 2016 - 2020 Corporate Strategy set out the Council's ambition to make Copeland 'A Better Place to Live, Work and Visit'.
-A new 2020-2024 Corporate Strategy was also approved in December 2019 setting out future priorities.
+Prior to its dissolution, the 2020 - 2024 Corporate Strategy (amended in December 2020 to reflect the impact of the Covid pandemic) set out the Council's ambition to make Copeland 'A Better Place to Live, Work and Visit'.
 The Corporate Strategy set out the intended outcomes for citizens and service users and was used as a basis for setting the medium-term financial strategy.